Tiens Group Explorer and Guide focusing on Health Services for 26 Years

-TIANJIN, CHINA - Media OutReach - 18 October 2021 - Sports stars from many countries sent their wishes to the 26th birthday of Tiens Group on October 16, 2021.
+TIANJIN, China, Oct.
+18, 2021 /PRNewswire/ -- Sports stars from many countries sent their wishes to the 26th birthday of Tiens Group on October 16, 2021.
 They recognized and encouraged Tiens for its achievements and contributions in health products and services.
 Li Jinyuan, Chairman of Tiens Group, said that it was gratifying to receive such blessings and recognition as a global enterprise group in the field of comprehensive health.

 Tiens Group has taken health products and services as the carrier and has always been the disseminator of health culture in its 26 years of development.
 It has actively developed and exported health products suitable for different ages and people, effectively promoted, accelerated and popularized the global dissemination of health management concepts, and its health products and services have benefited more than 47 million families around the world, helped them establish a healthy lifestyle, which effectively improved the overall immunity of families.